 Alaska Brown Bears, Glacier and Fall Colors Photography Workshop Tour

-Take your camera to remote regions of Alaska that few ever see – and bring home a trove prize photographs.
-The 7 day/7 night Alaska Brown Bears, Glacier and Fall Colors Photography Workshop Tour travels by van, helicopter and floatplane to jaw-dropping locations, such as a pristine turquoise lake nestled among snow-capped mountains and trimmed with fall colors, with a healthy population of Alaska brown bear fattening on the last of the summer bounty.
-This one-of-a-kind workshop tour includes a helicopter lift to a remote glacier, and a road trip through craggy, sugar-coated mountain peaks and valleys flush with fall color.
+Take your camera to remote regions of Alaska that few ever see – and bring home an abundance of prized photographs.
+The 7 day/7 night Alaska Brown Bears, Glacier and Fall Colors Photography Workshop Tour travels by van, helicopter, and floatplane to jaw-dropping locations, such as a pristine turquoise lake nestled among snow-capped mountains and trimmed with fall colors.
+A healthy population of brown bears fattening up on the last of the summer bounty.
+This unique workshop tour includes a helicopter lift to a remote glacier, and a road trip through craggy, sugar-coated mountain peaks and valleys flush with fall color.
 The entire trip is instructed and guided by Alaska professional photographer, Jeff Schultz, official photographer of the Iditarod Trail Sled Dog Race.
 Jeff draws on 30+ years of Alaska photography experience to bring you the very best the Great Land has to offer.
 No detail is overlooked, including timing, which is planned to coincide with coastal brown bears’ last push to amass calories before their long sleep.
-It’s an excursion designed specifically for photographers, but which Jeff also says, “Is a trip I’d take my family on to see a broad spectrum of Alaska that is much less visited by many people.”
-There is a good chance, weather permitting, the aurora borealis will make an appearance during week.
-Jeff will provide instruction during several classroom sessions and offer in-the-field support for photographing the wide variety of subjects, including auroras, landscapes and wildlife.
+It’s an excursion designed specifically for photographers, but which Jeff also says, “Is a trip I’d take my family on to see a broad spectrum of Alaska that is much less visited.”
+There is a good chance, weather permitting, the aurora borealis will make an appearance.
+Jeff will provide instructions during several classroom sessions and offer in-field support for photographing the wide variety of subjects, including auroras, landscapes, and wildlife.
 His mission is to ensure you take your photography to the next level… and bring home your Alaska dream shot.

 Intermediate to advanced photographers [maximum 6 participants].
 Intermediate defined as a photographer who knows how to use most of the camera features, including manual settings, and understands basic composition.